Aquaman (film): Animated miniseries

-In January 2020, a three-part animated miniseries based on Aquaman was announced, with James Wan set to serve as executive producer, and to premiere on HBO Max.
-Although non-canonical to the wider DCEU, Aquaman: King of Atlantis would be set after the events of Wan's 2018 DCEU Aquaman film, explicitly referencing its events throughout, and feature the voices of Cooper Andrews, Gillian Jacobs, Thomas Lennon, and Dana Snyder respectively replacing Momoa, Heard, Wilson, and Dafoe in their roles.
+In January 2020, a three-part animated mini-series based on Aquaman was announced, with Wan set to serve as executive producer, and to premiere on HBO Max.
+Although non-canonical to the wider DCEU, Aquaman: King of Atlantis would be set after the events of Aquaman, explicitly referencing its events throughout, and feature the voices of Cooper Andrews, Gillian Jacobs, Thomas Lennon, and Dana Snyder respectively replacing Momoa, Heard, Wilson, and Dafoe in their roles.
 On February 17, 2021, the Television Critics Association had a press junket with HBO Max, in which a promotional image was released.
 On September 1, 2021, it was announced the series will air on Cartoon Network as part of the ACME Night block.
-On September 10, 2021, it was announced it will be released on October 14, 2021.
+The series premiered on October 14, 2021 but was removed from HBO Max in August 2022.